Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-feb1-1130am.md

   - With those in same organization
   - According to those in a certain role
   - Increase on the categories of foods in terms of produce, meats

+## Summary

+- Update the interface by prioritizing the category, reducing the description space if necessary, and ensuring boxes are properly aligned.
+Allow for decimal inputs and expand the 'Diverted to %' field to accommodate 4-6 decimal places.